Simprints/Android-Simprints-ID/fingerprint/src/main/java/com/simprints/fingerprint/activities/connect/README.md

 Upon successful connection, always directly finishes the activity.
 If the user presses the "SPXX is not my scanner" link, this leads to the appropriate pairing fragment, which can be either `NfcOffFragment`, `NfcPairFragment`, or the `SerialEntryFragment`.
+Can also go to the other error fragments if an issue arises during connection, such as OTA.

 ### NfcPairFragment
 This fragment is launched if the user confirms the wrong scanner is paired, if there are no scanners paired, or if there are multiple scanners paired.